AY2425S1-CS2103T-W12-1/tp/docs/UserGuide.md

 * The filter is case-sensitive.
 * Filters for users whose tags contains all the input tags.
-* The tag provided must only contain alphanumeric characters
+* The tag provided must only contain alphanumeric characters.
 * If the provided tag(s) does not match any contact, an empty list will be shown.

 Examples: